Dark Circles: When to Worry About an Underlying Disease? Complete Guide

 Hyperthyroidism, on the other hand, causes eyelid retraction.
 This exposes more of the white of the eye and gives the impression of more pronounced dark circles.

-I never perform cosmetic surgery on these patients without a prior thyroid workup.
+I never perform eyelid & oculoplastic surgery on these patients without a prior thyroid workup.
 Studies show that 15% of women over 40 have undiagnosed thyroid dysfunction.

 Anemia and Nutritional Deficiencies: The Role of Iron and Vitamins